 As an inmate working in the kitchen at La Tuna, a low-security federal prison in Anthony, Texas, Seth Sundberg pulled a box of chicken out of the freezer with a label warning, “NOT FOR HUMAN CONSUMPTION.”
-Unsure of what happened to the meat once the container left his hands, Sundberg never ate the jailhouse prison again and decided to come up with a healthy alternative to the cafeteria meals.
+Unsure of what happened to the meat once the container left his hands, Sundberg never ate at the prison dining hall again and decided to come up with a healthy alternative to the cafeteria meals.
 Using honey, peanut butter and other items stocked in the commissary, he and a partner (who’s still incarcerated) made granola bars.
 Within a short time, Sundberg had a sales team working the prison yard.
 Technically contraband, the bars were “criminally delicious,” he says.
 He moved 3,000 in the first seven months.

 Standing seven-feet-one-inch tall, the former professional basketball player who transitioned from playing in the NBA to working for a mortgage lending company, was sentenced in 2010 to seven years of hard time for swindling the IRS out of more than $5 million.
 Out of prison, Sundberg is now cobbling together his own business venture, Prison Bars.
 Adapted from his jailhouse recipe, the granola bars are produced by a team of four formerly incarcerated individuals.
 (To meet demand, they are transitioning from handmade to commercial production.)
 Sundberg has plans to sell the bars to Silicon Valley tech companies as snacks for employees and to San Francisco tourists at attractions like Alcatraz Island.
 Eventually, he wants to see them stocked at grocery stores nationwide and envisions hiring 100 formerly incarcerated individuals as account managers, easing their re-entry into society.